Stock market today: Wall Street opens higher after a colder reading on inflation - ExBulletin

 Consumer prices rose just 0.1% from April to May, the government announced on Tuesday, extending a year of price easing.
 Measured year-on-year, inflation slowed to just 4% in May, the lowest 12-month figure in more than two years and well below the annual rise of 4.9% in april.

 Tuesday’s inflation numbers come just as Fed officials begin a pivotal two-day meeting, where they are expected to leave interest rates alone after imposing 10 straight rate hikes since March 2022.
-On Wednesday, the central bank will likely announce that it skipped a rate hike, but could hint that it will start raising rates again as early as July.
+On Wednesday, the central bank will probably announce that he skips a rate hike but may hint that he will start raising rates again as soon as July.

 The Fed’s benchmark lending rate is at a 16-year high, leading to a contraction in manufacturing activity and three high-profile bank failures.

-Two Fed board members said the Fed should hold off on a rate hike this week while it gathers data on the impact of previous hikes.
+Two Fed board members said the Fed is expected to hold a rate hike this week while it gathers data on the impact of previous hikes.

 Central banks in Europe and Japan are also due to meet this week to discuss possible rate hikes.